 - Cody Park Concession Stand opens for weekends in April and Cody Park Rides open Memorial Day weekend.
 Both close October 1st.
 Ride tickets can be purchased individually or in a multi-ticket discount quantity.
 Group ticket purchase is available to non-profit groups.
 The group must request the tickets in writing at least five days in advance, must use the tickets within seven days and can only use the tickets on non-holiday weekdays.

-- Cody Park Campsite has 40 hard-surfaced camping pads.
-No sewer, water or electrical hook-ups available.
+- Cody Park Campsite has 40 hard-surfaced camping pads open May 15th to November 1st.
+There are not sewer, water or electrical hook-ups available.
 There are restroom facilities and potable water available.
-Campsite is open May 1st through October 15th.
-Camping costs apply.
-Stays are limited to seven consecutive days.
+There is a fee of $10.00 per day for campsites and stays are limited to seven consecutive days.

 - Cody Park Shelter is approximately 4,000 square feet under roof; seats approximately 200.
 Shelter has concrete floor, electrical hookup, water, stage and lighting.
 Shelter is available for rental May 1st through October 15th.
 Rental reservations are accepted in person only, Monday through Friday (8:00 a.m. – 5:00 p.m.)
 Reservations can be made one (1) year in advance, date to date.
 The first person to the door on that day gets the reservation.
-(Only exception to this rule is by mayor and/or council).
+(The only exception to this rule is by approval by the Mayor and/or City Council).
 All rental fees are required at the time the reservation is made.
 All reservations must be made at the Public Service Department, Park – Cemetery Division, 1402 N. Jeffers.

 - An animal enclosure with deer, elk, burros, sheep, peafowl, ducks and geese is also part of the park.
 All animals are shown in a natural setting.
 No charge.

 - A horseshoe pitching facility is available with 30 lighted pits designed for tournament and recreational play.
 No charge.